The Ancient Western Classical Arts

 Minoan Art

 The artifacts that have been found reveal people who developed a high degree of self-respect and a keen eye for observing their own physical environment.
 Sadly not that much Minoan art has survived.
-The art that has survived tells us a lot about the people who lived during this time period.
+The survived art tells us a lot about the people who lived during this period.

 The art of the Minoans can be divided up into four main categories 1) pottery 2) jewelry 3) painting and 4) metalwork.
 Here is a brief summary of each of these.